RAF Aptitude Test (DAA) Practice & Guide (2026)

 The Defence Aptitude Assessment RAF scores candidates across each of the six main sections: Verbal Reasoning, Numerical Reasoning, Work Rate, Spatial Reasoning, Mechanical Comprehension, and Electrical Comprehension.
 Each section is scored individually, and your results are used to assess your suitability for specific RAF roles.

-There is no single pass mark for the DAA that applies to all candidates and no precise RAF aptitude test score requirements.
 Instead, the thresholds are role-dependent, with higher-demand trades such as Weapons Systems Operator or Air Traffic Controller generally requiring stronger scores to be considered competitive.
 Your DAA performance is combined with your interview, fitness assessments, and other selection elements to determine overall eligibility.

-Candidates are encouraged to prepare thoroughly for all sections of the DAA.
-Achieving high scores across the board maximises your options for the most sought-after trades and demonstrates your ability to handle the cognitive demands of RAF service.
+Achieving high RAF DAA scores across the board maximises your options for the most sought-after trades and demonstrates your ability to handle the cognitive demands of RAF service.

-What Else Does The RAF Recruitment Process Include?
+RAF Recruitment Process

 These steps ensure candidates are fully assessed for the demands of their chosen RAF role before a final offer is made.